antiguamaximo/K8s-local-cluster/README.md

 ## What I learned

 This project was my first real hands-on experience with Kubernetes, and it clarified a lot of concepts I'd only understood abstractly before.
 The biggest one: Kubernetes Deployments are built around long-running processes, not scripts that run once and exit.
-My original `check-specs-automation.py` does the latter, so applying it directly would have caused a never-ding restart loop (`CrashLoopBackOff`).
+My original `check-specs-automation.py` does the latter, so applying it directly would have caused a never-ending restart loop (`CrashLoopBackOff`).
 Wrapping it in a small Flask app, without touching the original script, gave Kubernetes something it could actually keep alive and route traffic to.

 I also got to see self-healing in action directly, rather than just reading about it: deleting a running pod manually and watching Kubernetes immediately spin up a replacement to maintain the replica count was a genuinely useful "click" moment for understanding what a Deployment actually guarantees.